5 Ways Your Company Can Embrace Digital Nomad Workers

 Digital nomads tend to be well-versed in working remotely because they have to rely on the internet and digital tools in their jobs.
 Almost 80% of digital nomads report using technology to make themselves more competitive in their work, and more than 75% are early adopters of technology.
 This is good news for managers who may be wary of working with someone remotely.
 Digital nomads will likely be more familiar with remote work tech and how to communicate with a team than someone working remotely for the first time.

 Digital nomads also offer companies access to in-demand skills across many industries, including information technology, creative services, education and training, sales, marketing, PR, finance and accounting, and more.
 More than half have a college degree or higher, and 18% report having an advanced degree.
-Tapping into this talent pool can give managers access to specialized skills along if they are willing to be flexible in how and where digital nomads conduct their work.
+Tapping into this talent pool can give managers access to specialized skills if they are willing to be flexible about how and where digital nomads work.

 6 Ways to Effectively Manage Remote Independent Workers